Coherent Privacy Statement

 Santa Clara, CA 95054

-You may also address any unresolved complaints to the Data Protection Panel at the following address:
+If you are a citizen of an EEA member State, you may also address any unresolved complaints to the EU Data Protection Panel by contacting your local data Protection Authority at the

 10. Changes to this Policy